Website Maintenance: The missing element in your 2021 digital strategy

 So, what should you be testing on your website?
 There’s a whole heap of things you can do, and as website maintenance professionals will tell you, you can spend hours ensuring everything is working perfectly.
 However, as a starting point, make sure you regularly test things like the forms on your website.
 Do they still send successfully?
 Check for broken links too and if you’ve got an e-commerce website, it’s well worth checking regularly that your checkout and payments system is working as it should.

-Testing your website for functionality, usability and accessibility will not only make the entire customer experience better, it will also create a greater opportunity for it to please Google, thus rank better.
+Testing your website for functionality, usability and accessibility will not only make the entire customer experience better, but it will also create a greater opportunity for it to please Google, thus rank better.

-So if you really want your customers to find you, spend time updating your website with valuable content, removing duplicate pages and fixing broken links.
+So if you really want your customers to find you, spend time updating your website with valuable content, removing duplicate pages, and fixing broken links.

 In A Nutshell

 Website maintenance may not be the most glamorous task out there, but it is essential if you want to succeed.
 From security to speed, not keeping on top of these small maintenance jobs regularly can lead to a negatively impacted customer experience or leaving your website vulnerable to hackers.
-By ensuring you stay up to date with CMS and plugin updates, clearing out broken links or dead pages, backing up all of your site data and sharing engaging content, you can avoid all of these negative repercussions.
+By ensuring you stay up to date with CMS and plugin updates, clearing out broken links or dead pages, backing up all of your site data, and sharing engaging content, you can avoid all of these negative repercussions.

 Many businesses have failed due to not staying on top of basic website maintenance tasks, don’t let yours be next.